 # 5 – Open Arms

-The third single from 1981’s Escape, this track is an emotional power ballad, and is often seen as being one of the best examples of this emotive sub-genre.
-It is believed that Cain had already begun working on the song when he was a member of The Baby’s, but that band were not keen on the melody.
-After hearing the concept, Perry was immediately interested, and the two finished the track together.
+The third single from 1981’s Escape, this track is an emotional power ballad and is often seen as being one of the best examples of this emotive sub-genre.
+It is believed that Cain had already begun working on the song when he was a member of The Babys, but that band was not keen on the melody.
+After hearing the concept, Steve Perry was immediately interested, and the two finished the track together.
 The rest of the band were not so enamored with the track (or ballads in general) but, after performing the track live, they saw the crowd’s warm reaction to the song and had a change of heart.

-The track’s lyrics see Perry (on extraordinary vocal form) pleading with his lover to forgive his wrongdoings and restart their relationship.
-The track utilizes some sparkling piano chords, a heartbeat-like drum and as some beautiful orchestral elements, all contrasted by some gritty guitar runs.
+The track’s lyrics see Steve Perry (in extraordinary vocal form) pleading with his lover to forgive his wrongdoings and restart their relationship.
+The track utilizes some sparkling piano chords, a heartbeat-like drum, and some beautiful orchestral elements, all contrasted by some gritty guitar runs.

 # 4 – Faithfully

 Another one of those stunningly powerful Journey songs, Faithfully comes from 1983’s Frontiers.
 The track was written by Jonathan Cain whilst on the road and was completed in an extremely short time (something which the religious Cain puts down to divine intervention).
 The track is a charming ode to Cain’s wife, which pays particular mind to the realities of being in a relationship with a rock star, and how these issues aren’t going to be a problem for them.
 The song is unusual in that it does not have any real chorus, instead featuring two chorus-like sections that both end on the same two lines.